Widespread Twitter layoffs begin a week after Musk takeover

 “Musk needs advertisers more than they need him,” she said.
 “Pulling ads from Twitter is a quick and painless decision for most brands.”

-AP Business Writers Mae Anderson, Alexandra Olson and Ken Sweet in New York, James Pollard in Columbia, S.C., Frank Bajak in Boston and Danica Kirka in London contributed.
+AP Business Writers Mae Anderson, Alexandra Olson and Ken Sweet in New York, James Pollard in Columbia, S.C., Frank Bajak in Boston and Danica Kirka in London contributed to this story.